Umzimkulu River Cruise

 We have card facilities, and we do take cash or EFT.

-We require a minimum of R600 for this cruise to set sail.
-It is a one-hour long cruise.
-Please don’t be late!
+We require a minimum of R850 for this cruise to set sail.
+It is a one-hour long cruise, or paid by the hour for longer trips.

 Umzimkulu Adrenalin Phone App